Trump Iran war exit strategy: on April 1, Trump promised more strikes — and offered no account of what ending the war would require.

 Shifting Objectives Are the Architecture of Permanent War

 This is not flexibility.
 A strategically flexible state adjusts tactics while maintaining fixed objectives.
-What the Trump administration has done is the inverse: maintained tactical continuity — air strikes, pressure, threats — while cycling through incompatible objective sets.
+What the Trump administration has done is the inverse: maintained tactical continuity while cycling through incompatible objective sets.
 Every escalation becomes necessary.
 Every stall becomes strategic patience.
-The war cannot fail by this logic, because failure has been defined out of existence — and that is precisely what makes it unwinnable.
-A conflict that can never fail according to its own terms is a conflict that can never end on any terms.
+The war cannot fail by this logic — and that is precisely what makes it unwinnable.

-The White House published a release on April 1 titled “President Trump’s Clear and Unchanging Objectives” — a title that exists only because independent reporting had made the shifting nature of those objectives impossible to ignore.
+The White House published a release on April 1 titled White House objectives release — a title that exists only because independent reporting had made the shifting nature of those objectives impossible to ignore.
 The release named four goals: obliterating Iran’s ballistic missile arsenal, annihilating its navy, severing its proxy support network, and preventing Iran from acquiring a nuclear weapon.
 The administration’s insistence on fixity is itself an acknowledgment that the fixity was not previously visible.
-Which brings the argument to its logical next step: even by the White House’s own fixed definition, the war is not working.

 Victory Has Been Declared Over Goals That Remain Unmet

 When success conditions are undefined and movable, there is no logical moment at which disengagement becomes available.
 The administration is claiming completion while its own four-point definition of completion remains unmet.
-The gap between declaration and reality is not embarrassing — it is the function of perception management in imperial warfighting.
-The point is not to achieve the stated objectives.
-The point is to sustain the justification for continued action.
-Undefined victory conditions serve that function perfectly.
-This is why the trap is closed not just rhetorically but structurally — which the diplomatic track confirms.
+The gap between declaration and reality is the function of perception management in imperial warfighting — the point is not to achieve the stated objectives but to sustain the justification for continued action.
+For how that mechanism works as a governing method, see the crisis as governance piece.

 The Diplomatic Track Exists to Fail